Searching for heavy Higgs in supersymmetric final states at the LHC: Collider analysis

 \subsubsection{B. b-tag category}

 Here, we select events with exactly two photon and atleast one extra b-jet in the final state meeting the basic cuts mentioned in the previous section~\ref{sec:bvetogaga}.
 The event yield further reduces by demanding the extra b-jet.
-Next, we do a cut-based analysis with the kinematic variables, $\met$ and $\Delta \phi_{\gamma\gamma,\met}$.
+Next, we do a cut-based analysis with the kinematic variables, $\met$ and $\Delta \phi_{\gamma\gamma,\met}$ for the matched $4F$ and $5F$ $b\bar{b}H$ process, and also with the signal process, NLO $4F~b\bar{b}H$.
 The selection cuts are presented in Table~\ref{tab:baacuts}.
-We calculate the final signal significance in Table~\ref{tab:baasigni}.
+We then present in Table~\ref{tab:baasigni} the final signal significance calculated using the backgrounds given in Table~\ref{tab:baayield}.